Koukotsukan/UM-Spectrum-Login/README.md

 # UM-Spectrum-Login
-This is a tool to login UM Spectrum by using python requests
+This is a tool to login UM Spectrum by using python requests.
+It contains 2 py files:

+#### login.py
++ using sessions, easier way to use

+#### step_by_step.py
++ using seperated requests, to merge into other program

 ## Prerequisites:
 + python3